Carbon225/hack-heroes-2019-mobile/README.md

 If they respond the text message is sent back to the deafblind person and played back on their keyboard.
 ## Installation
 ### Use the precompiled binary
 Download and install the latest *.apk* file from the *Releases* page.
+You do not need to run your own server because the compiled application is configured to use my server.
 ### Compile from source
 1. Install and run the [hack-heroes-2019-server](https://github.com/Carbon225/hack-heroes-2019-server)
 2. Open the Firebase console and follow the instructions for adding a new app